 Gonzales is a somewhat small city located in the state of California.
 With a population of 8,473 people and two constituent neighborhoods, Gonzales is the 438th largest community in California.

-Gonzales is a blue-collar town, with 43.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Gonzales, you'll notice that it is more blue-collar than most other communities in America.
+43.58% of Gonzales’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gonzales is a city of service providers, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Gonzales who work in farm management occupations (17.83%), office and administrative support (8.41%), and sales jobs (8.38%).

-Being a small city, Gonzales does not have a public transit system used by locals to get to and from work.
+Gonzales is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Gonzales have a very low rate of college education: just 6.09% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.